-All teachers maintain individual pupil behaviour logs where necessary (see appendices) in a class behaviour file.
-'Think sheets' are also stored in the behaviour file.
+All teachers maintain individual pupil behaviour logs on CPOMS.
+'Think sheets' are also attached.
 It is the responsibility of all staff (teaching and non-teaching) to contribute to a child's behaviour log should they witness poor behaviour at any time before, during or after the school day.
-A member of staff is responsible for making a record of any incidents of poor behaviour at lunchtime and recording these incidents in the child's behaviour log.
-More serious incidents are recorded by the headteacher in the serious incident book; suspected and proven bullying incidents are recorded in the bullying log and teachers complete a bullying incident form (see Section 6 for further information).

-The headteacher is responsible for regularly monitoring the behaviour logs, bullying log and serious incident book for patterns of behaviour which are reported to governors.
+A member of staff is responsible for making a record of any incidents of poor behaviour at lunchtime and recording these incidents on CPOMS.
+More serious incidents are also recorded by the headteacher in the serious incident book; suspected and proven bullying incidents are recorded in the bullying log and teachers complete a bullying incident form (see Section 6 for further information).
+The headteacher is responsible for regularly monitoring CPOMS, bullying log and serious incident book for patterns of behaviour which are reported to governors.